LightForm-group/KWN-deformation/README.md

 @author Pratheek Shanthraj, University of Manchester
 @author Samuel Engel, University of Manchester

-KWN precipitation model including the effect of deformation via excess vacancy concentration
+KWN precipitation model including the effect of deformation via excess vacancy concentration calculation (phenomenological law for vacancy production)

-The code runs the model described in ref [3]
+The model is the one presented in the following reference:
+ Bignon, M., Shanthraj, P., & Robson, J. D. (2022).
+Acta Materialia, 234, 118036. https://doi.org/10.1016/J.ACTAMAT.2022.118036

 References: